LackOfWitness/west-us-credit-card-fraud/Credit_Card_Fraud_Analysis-Team3-/Analysis_README.md

 - **Time Series Line Plot:** Create a line plot showing the number of transactions over time.
 This can help identify trends, seasonality, or any sudden spikes in transaction volume.

-- **Bar Chart** Create a bar chart to show when fraudulent transactions occur during the day.

 - **Patterns:** Look for seasonal trends (by season), around holidays and post COVID trends.

 ### Task 4: Analyze Merchants and Categories with Higher Fraud Incidence (Joseph & Micah)